 Bringing us into being

-Roman Zubarev and his research colleagues have discovered the optimum recipe for the start of life.
+Roman Zubarev is a professor of proteomics at Karolinska Institutet.
+Together with and colleagues, he have discovered the optimum recipe for the start of life.

 Your group is researching the origin of life.
 How are you doing that?

 “We have been researching the influence of different isotopes on living cells.
 Isotopes are slightly heavier or lighter versions of the same atoms, but have a different number of neutrons in the atomic nucleus.
 We cultivated E. coli bacteria and systematically changed the isotopic composition of carbon, nitrogen, oxygen and hydrogen in the solution that the bacteria were growing in.
 When we mixed the isotopes in a particular way, the bacteria started to grow more quickly.
 That was the point at which we achieved what we are calling isotopic resonance.
 It is a condition that is to do with how the average weights of the atoms relate to each other in accordance with a special calculation model.
 There is a bit of numerical magic here – the calculation must end in a whole number.
 Roughly speaking, there is then a lower level of chemical complexity that speeds up the biochemical process.